drov0/exxp/README.md

 ### What's the difference between wordpress.com and wordpress

-Wordpress is the blogging platform on which you run steempress.
+Wordpress is the blogging platform on which you run exxp.
 Wordpress.com is a business providing hosting for wordpress blogs.

 ### Do I need a wordpress.com business account ?

-No, you can use any web hosting provider to host your blog and use steempress.
+No, you can use any web hosting provider to host your blog and use exxp.
 Wordpress.com is providing a free hosting service but to use plugins you have to upgrade to the highest plan which is very expensive compared to other plans.